Statistical Inference Based on a New Weighted Likelihood Approach: Simulation Study

 We consider the exponential distribution for our next simulation study.
-Smoothing based on usual kernels produce nonnegative estimated densities for part of the negative side of the real line, and more sophisticated kernels are needed for this case, complicating the theory.
+Smoothing based on usual kernels produces nonnegative estimated densities for part of the negative side of the real line, and more sophisticated kernels are needed for this case, complicating the theory.
 Such a difficulty does not arise in this case, and the estimation method can easily proceed as in the normal case.
-We employed the same scheme for choosing the root as before.
-Table~\ref{tab: simu-3} presents the mean squared errors for an exponential (1) distribution contaminated by an exponential ($1/5$) distribution.
-The model is assumed to be exponential ($\lambda$) with the probability density function Here also, we see that in presence of contamination, the WLE outperforms MLE in terms of mean squared error.
+We employ the same weight function and the same scheme for choosing the root as before.
+We assume an exponential($\lambda$) model, $\lambda$ being the rate parameter.
+Table~\ref{tab: simu-3} presents the mean squared errors for the estimate of $\lambda$ when the data are generated by an exponential(1) distribution contaminated by an exponential(1/5) distribution.
+The WLE outperforms MLE in terms of the MSE.